EI-CoreBioinformatics/minos/README.md

 minos is a Python3/Snakemake - based pipeline that generates and utilises metrics derived from protein, transcript and expression data sets to consolidate gene models obtained from gene annotation workflows.

-For the majority of the computational work, minos utilises Mikado (https://github.com/EI-CoreBioinformatics/Mikado).
+For the majority of the computational work, minos utilises [Mikado](https://github.com/EI-CoreBioinformatics/Mikado).
 The pipeline runs Mikado `prepare` on provided gene sets, and generates external metrics such as blastp/blastx alignments, busco assessments and kallisto expression quantification.
 These metrics are then passed on to Mikado `serialise` and `pick`.
 In a final set of steps, models are filtered according to user-provided criteria and annotated release gene/transcript sets are generated.

 ## Installation